timbrinson/FloraCatalog/docs/TASK_BACKLOG.md

 - [x] (Done) **Fix Climate Filter:** Restored specific small-case literals to match DB data.
 Added documentation regarding case sensitivity and capitalization standards.
 - [x] (Done) **Lifeform Filter as Text:** Change the Lifeform filter back to just text instead of a multi-select.
 - [x] (Done) **Stop Grid Flash** [AI Note: Stabilized DataGrid mounting logic in App.tsx to prevent unmounting when filters result in zero rows or when background fetches occur.
 Preservation of focus and dropdown state verified in code.]
+- [x] (Done) **Unselect All Columns:** (Fixed - Pending User Verification) [AI Note: Added "Hide All" button next to "Show All" in the Column Picker menu in DataGrid.tsx.]
+- [x] (Done) **Fix Genus Column for Family:** (Fixed - Pending User Verification) [AI Note: Updated getRowValue in DataGrid.tsx to return an empty string for the 'genus' column when taxonRank is 'Family'.
+Standardized virtual rank casing to Title Case (e.g., 'Family') for visual consistency in the Rank column.]